90-year-old to become Northeastern Illinois' oldest graduate

 CHICAGO – A 90-year-old great-grandfather is about make history by becoming the oldest student to earn a bachelor's degree from Northeastern Illinois University since the school started keeping records in 1962.

-Bob Dwyer, an Army veteran and retired widower, will graduate with a degree in interdisciplinary studies on Monday.
+Bob Dwyer, a great-grandfather, Army veteran and retired widower, will graduate with a degree in interdisciplinary studies on Monday.

-Dwyer told the Chicago Tribune that "education is always a plus and we can never have too much of it."
+"Education is always a plus and we can never have too much of it," Dwyer told the Chicago Tribune.

-Dwyer says he decided to enroll in college after his wife died in 2010.

-One of Dwyer's professors at Northeastern says he believes other students benefit from having a fellow student with more life experience.
+Daniel Milsky, a professor who taught Dwyer philosophy last fall, said he believes his other students benefited from having someone in the course with more life experience.

+Dwyer was born in Chicago in 1928.
+Dwyer said he enlisted in the Army in 1946, just eight days after his high school graduation, and served stateside for a year and a half.
+By 1948, he was enrolled in Wright College, where he met his wife, Peggy.
+She went on to graduate, but he dropped out to start working.
+He said he never anticipated it would take him over half a century more to receive his degree.

+John Ross, another one of his instructors at Northeastern, said some of the older students, in their 30s and 40s, appreciated Dwyer because he reinforced their own decisions to return to college at an older age.
+Ross noted that some of the 18- to 22-year-olds also found Dwyer a source of inspiration.

+"Obviously Bob doesn't need this for a career, he just loves knowledge and education for its own sake," he said.

-Dwyer says he intends to slow down after graduation since school has been a "24/7" endeavor.
+Dwyer intends to slow down after he graduates.

+"I'm in the twilight of my life, I have to recognize that," he said.
+"I'm going to sit back and relax for a while.
+School has been a 24/7 endeavor."

 Information from: Chicago Tribune, http://www.chicagotribune.com